top of page

 What keeps you loving Life is Strange, Flaws and all

-If you return to Life is Strange after a while, you'll notice two things.
+If you have returned to Life is Strange after a while, you might've noticed two things.
 First, its writing is... not very good.
-The story is prone to poor pacing, strange decisions, weightless choices, and a hundred things that have been pointed out by as many critics.
+The story is prone to poor pacing, strange decisions, weightless choices, and a hundred flaws that have been pointed out by as many critics.
 A lot of it you can justify, of course.
-Like...
-"The ending makes my previous decisions redundant" Yes, you're right.
-But the story never lied to us.
-We knew the storm to wipe out the bay was impending and the only thing Max (and maybe Chloe) are left with is the truth.
-Truth about Rachel, about Prescotts, all of it.
-And that's the weight of the story.
-What affects your decision.
-If you had the same decision at any of the earlier points in the story, you wouldn't have the same train of thoughts.
+"The ending makes my previous decisions redundant".
+Yes, you're right, but not every story is designed to build the previous narrative.
+Themes can be more important than the plot.
+We knew the storm to wipe out the bay was impending and the only commodity Max (and maybe Chloe) is left with is the truth.
+Truth about Rachel, about Prescotts, about Jefferson, all of it.
+And that's the weight of the story—what affects your decision.
+If you had the same decision at any of the earlier points in the story, you wouldn't have the same train of thought.
 The inevitability is an intentional mechanic that serves the story, not harm it.

-But... some criticisms, you have to either accept or act apathetic towards.
-Like Max not being able to take the photo of David harassing Kate, turn back time and still have it.
+However, some criticisms, you have to either accept or act apathetic towards.
+Why was Max unable to take the photo of David harassing Kate, turn back time and still have it?
 She has been able to take objects through time throughout the game, so why not this one?
-The simple answer is that the writers probably didn't consider it when they wrote down the scene.
+Better yet, why couldn't she photograph the many horrible actions made by Nathan?
+The simple answer is that the writers probably didn't consider it when they wrote the story down.
 Coming up with any explanation in retrospect is cheating.

 I'd say, it is the one aspect of a story not dependent on the plot itself.
 What makes Life is Strange something you keep jumping back to is the tone.
 You can't write a set of events and expect the tone in your head to always be translated appropriately.
-We've seen comedic death scenes, painful confessions, and heart-wrenching jokes.
-A storyteller must work even harder to set an appropriate tone for the story.
-That is why children prefer to tell horror stories under a blanket with a flashlight under their faces.
-Why comedians need to set an environment where their punch-downs cannot be construed as opinions.
+Within media, we've seen comedic death scenes, unsatisfying confessions, and heart-wrenching jokes.
+A storyteller must work even harder to match a tone with a contradicting action.
+Tone is everything to the experience.
+That is why children prefer to tell horror stories under a blanket with a flashlight under their faces, why comedians need to set an environment where their punch-downs cannot be construed as opinions.
 If you can convey to your audience what the content you're providing them is all about, they will know if they want to stick around or opt-out.

 The heart-throbs, lovers of romanticism, and people who appreciate the cringe of the mid-2010s high-schoolers stuck around past the walk to the bathroom of Blackwell.
-Here on, you... always kind of knew what you were getting.
-Life is Strange was rarely ever about surprising you, it wanted you to walk through the game slowly.
+Here on, you were always aware of what you were getting.
+Life is Strange was rarely ever about surprising you, it wanted you to pace slowly through its environment.
 Kill the pace if need be.
-It likes it when you examine every item in the area or sigh at Max's pushover and underconfident attitude but couldn't help find a little cute.
-That's you spending time with the world they built, the characters they wrote.
+They love it when you examine every item in the area.
+The creators feel accomplished when you sigh at Max's pushover attitude yet couldn't help but find it a little cute.
+That's you spending time in the world they built, with the characters they wrote.

 The main story, the one about the disappearance of Rachel Amber, doesn't start till the THIRD episode.
 And once it starts, it goes on at a pretty good pace.
 Most people have noted how every episode of this game tends to be better than the previous one.
 I believe that's because it dedicated a LOT of the opening to building up both Arcadia Bay and Chloe Price, one of which you can get some closure on in the end.
 You're not at a place where you want to scoff at the story's shortcomings.